christophe-david/XFOIL_compilation/README.md

 Original file are downloaded from https://web.mit.edu/drela/Public/web/xfoil/.

 ## Prerequisites
-- Downloading XFOIL source files from here (because make files are modified compared to original version)
+- Downloading XFOIL source files from here (because make files are modified compared to original version).
 - Having X11 installed.
-For macOS, you may do it manually from https://www.xquartz.org or with one of the methods below
+For macOS, you may do it manually from https://www.xquartz.org or with one of the methods below.
 - Having gfortran installed.
-This can be done with several methods.
-On macOS, I used [MacPorts](https://www.macports.org):
+For macOS, you may pick one of the methods below.

 ### Getting X11 and gfortran with [Homebrew](https://brew.sh)